Abberton Reservoir: World War II

 Abberton Reservoir was first filled just before the start of World War II in 1939, and the Ministry of Defence was concerned that it might be used by German seaplanes as part of a possible invasion.
 To prevent this, 312 naval mines, anchored by steel cables, were laid in a grid across the reservoir.
 Steel cables were stretched across the part of the reservoir nearest to the pumping station, since exploding mines might have damaged the building.
 Some were inadvertently detonated by ice, but most were exploded after the war by soldiers firing from the banks.

 A German Heinkel bomber returning from a raid on Hornchurch airfield was shot down over Abberton on 24 August 1940.
 One of its crew bailed out from the burning plane and was captured; another drowned.

 The reservoir was used by the RAF's No. 617 Squadron ("The Dam Busters") for practice runs for attacks against German dams in the Ruhr during World War II (Operation Chastise).
 The reservoir was intended to simulate the Edersee Dam in Germany.
 Lancaster bombers fitted with special bouncing bombs designed by Barnes Wallis were used in these trials, and military police closed the causeway whilst the practice runs took place.
 The last practice flight to Abberton was a full dress rehearsal of the Ruhr attack, and took place on the night of 14 May 1943.
 The actual attack on the dams in Germany took place two nights later on 16 May 1943.
 The Edersee Dam was attacked and breached after the Möhne dam had been successfully destroyed.

+In 2025, a blue plaque was installed at the reservoir commemorating Abberton Reservoir's involvement in the Dam Busters' preparations.